 MacCallum Pool, Cremorne

-Located on the western side of Cremorne Point on Sydney’s North Shore with stunning views taking in the Harbour Bridge and Opera House, MacCallum Pool was originally a rock pool created by residents as a safe harbour swimming hole, then reconstructed in the 1920s above the high water mark.
+Located on the western side of Cremorne Point on Sydney’s North Shore with stunning views taking in Sydney Harbour Bridge and Opera House, MacCallum Pool was originally a rock pool created by residents as a safe harbour swimming hole, then reconstructed in the 1920s above the high-water mark.
 Although the historic 33-metre pool is small and narrow (just two lanes wide) it’s long enough for laps and is ringed by a wooden boardwalk with plenty of shaded spots to take in the sights of the harbour after a dip.

 Location: Behind 24 Milson Rd, Cremorne Point

-Opening times: always open
+Opening times: Always open

 Marrinawi Cove, Barangaroo

+This new harbour swimming spot opened on the west side of Sydney Harbour Bridge in 2023.
+Marrinawi Cove , in one of Sydney’s hottest precincts, offers up gentle and clear waters and is surrounded by large rock steps on which swimmers can sit and sunbake.
 Its proximity to the CBD is handy, yet the cove itself is surrounded by grass and trees with a great view across the harbour.
 The opening of Marrinawi Cove is thanks to clean-up efforts around this section of the harbour.
 Now, the site is clean and approved for swimming, with safety nets, signage and a shower all installed.

 Location: Barangaroo Point Reserve, Barangaroo

-Opening times: always open
+Opening times: Always open

 Fairy Bower, Manly